Aeri

 Delivers support through an AR-integrated lens

-Interact with insights in real time, hands-free
+Interact with insights in real time

 Adapts to your focus with three modes: widget, side panel, and full view